What is Priority Control? – Priority Management (Production)

 It is an essential aspect of manufacturing that ensures the highest-priority items are processed and completed first.
 This helps minimize delays and ensure that the most critical work is completed on time.

 It is important to prioritize tasks in industrial and manufacturing settings to ensure that the most critical operations are carried out efficiently and correctly.
-Priority Control is a system that helps managers and workers prioritize tasks by assigning a priority level to each process.

 This allows workers to focus on the most critical tasks while completing all necessary tasks.